How to Fix Adobe Application Manager Missing or Damaged

 Mac Adobe Creative Cleaner Tool

-3. Chose your language (“e” for English and “j” for Japanese) and press Enter
+3. Choose your language (“e” for English and “j” for Japanese) and press Enter.

-4. Click Accept to accept the End-user license agreement and press Enter
+4. Click Accept to agree to the End-user license agreement and press Enter.

-6. Now from the table select Adobe Application Manager to clean it up
+6. Now in the table, select Adobe Application Manager to clean it up.

-7. When you see the message that says Adobe Creative Cloud Cleaner Tool completed successfully, restart your computer.
+7. When you see a message saying Adobe Creative Cloud Cleaner Tool completed successfully, restart your Mac.

 /Library/Application Support/Adobe/OOBE